skip to Main Content

 Everything You Need to Know About Hot Spots on Dogs

 Every summer, dog parents and their furry best friends look forward to spending lots of time in the great outdoors together.
-But, before you hit the beach, the park, or the hiking trails, it’s a good idea to learn about a common skin issue that many dogs experience, especially during the hotter months: hot spots.
+But, before you hit the beach, the park, or the hiking trails, it’s a good idea to learn about a common skin issue that many dogs experience, especially during the hotter months: a dog hot spot.

-Chilly is prone to developing hot spots, so over the years I’ve learned a lot about how to deal with this itchy issue.
-I’m happy to say that he doesn’t get them nearly as often as he used to, and now I know exactly how to bring him relief as quickly as possible.
+Chilly was prone to developing hot spots, so over the years, I learned a lot about how to deal with this itchy issue.
+I’m happy to say that we eventually got the causes of his hot spots under control, so now I know exactly how to bring pups relief as quickly as possible from these common ailments.

 Here’s what every dog parent should know about preventing and treating hot spots.